gizemocak/CharEatee/README.md

 - check on map to see all stores posted food for donation around me
 - when I click one store, I will have the detailed list of donation food
 - I could select and add to my cart, then place order with no money traction though
-- I will then be contacted by grocery owner for food delivery arrangement
+- The App will send SMS to grocer once order being placed
 ![](https://github.com/gizemocak/final-project/blob/master/client/public/images/charity.gif)